jeangoisse/HairsAndBeardsOptimizedPack/README.md

 - sakama's Storyteller's Hairs (upscaled to 256px)

-- Generic Anime Girl and catdoghorse's The Vanity Project's Beard (downscaled to 256px)
+- Generic Anime Girl and catdoghorse's The Vanity Project's Beards (downscaled to 256px)

 - 金兔子拉面's AFU Hair Women (only compressed)